David-VTUK/CKA-StudyGuide/RevisionTopics/04-Storage.md

 Only two exist:

 * `block` - Mounted to a pod as a raw block device *without* a filesystem.
 The Pod / application needs to understand how to deal with raw block devices.
-Presenting storage can yield better performance, at the expense of complexity.
+Presenting it in this way can yield better performance, at the expense of complexity.

-* `filesystem` - Mounted inside a pods filesystem inside a directory.
+* `filesystem` - Mounted inside a pods' filesystem inside a directory.
 If the volume is backed by a block device with no filesystem, Kubernetes will create one.
 Compared to `block` devices, this method offers the highest compatibility, at the expense of performance.

 ## Access Modes